The Connecticut Bar Exam | The Ultimate Guide (2024)

 • Restatement (Third) of Torts: Intentional Torts to Persons § 105 (Am.
 L. Inst., Tentative Draft No. 1, 2015) (providing the elements for assault).

-Take a look at a typical competitor sample question below.
+Take a look at a typical competitor sample question.
 Their practice questions might parody the exam, but ours consistently meet or exceed exam-level difficulty.
-Their limited explanations address the right answer choice but do not go the extra mile to explain the wrong choices – so you don’t make the same mistakes on exam day.
+Their limited explanations address the correct answer choice but do not go the extra mile to explain the wrong choices – so you don’t make the same mistakes on exam day.

 A mother gave her land to her two kids, a son, and a daughter, as joint tenants.
 The son built two adjoining homes on the land.
 He lived in one house and rented the other.
 The daughter lived out of the country and never visited the land.
 The daughter needed money, so she sold her interest in the land to her ex-boyfriend.
 Her ex-boyfriend immediately hired a developer to build a third home on the land.
 Soon after the daughter had sold her interest in the land, she was killed in a motorcycle accident.
 The ex-boyfriend is now asking the court for a judicial partition of the land.
 The son contends that upon his sister's death, he was now the sole owner of the land.